kai-vu/site/theses/index.md

 #### Argument and Rule Mining
-*Supervisor: Loan Ho (t.t.l.ho@vu.nl), Lise Stork (l.stork@vu.nl)*
+*Supervisor: Loan Ho (t.t.l.ho@vu.nl), Lise Stork (l.stork@vu.nl), Atefeh Keshavarzi(a.keshavarzi.zafarghandi@vu.nl)*

 There are multiple projects in the domain of argument mining with different objectives:
 - **Argumentation-based explanation from KGs** (MSc): the goal is to run a Tableau reasoner on an DL-formalised ontology.
 - **Case-based reasoning in the legal domain** (BSc): the goal is to create an ontology (DL-lite) for tabular data input and running the Tableau algorithm to predict whether a case has a (non)violation.
-- **Leveraging Argumentation Frameworks for Local Explainability of Black-Box Models** (MSc, Atefeh): This project aims to leverage the formalisms of argumentation to provide local explainability for black-box models, enabling non-experts to understand the reasons behind the system's decisions.<a href="AK_argbox">Here</a> are more details.
+- **Leveraging Argumentation Frameworks for Local Explainability of Black-Box Models** (MSc, Atefeh): This project aims to leverage the formalisms of argumentation to provide local explainability for black-box models, enabling non-experts to understand the reasons behind the system's decisions. <a href="AK_argbox">Here</a> are more details.
+- **Orange3 Argument Mining Widget Based on a Formalism of Argumentation** (MSc, Atefeh): This project aims to bridge the gap between argumentation theory and data analysis and visualization by developing an argument mining widget for Orange3, an open-source data mining and machine learning software. <a href="AK_argOrg">Here</a> are more details.

 Rule mining, similarly to information extraction, aims at finding structures.
 In this case, we want to learn rules that describe the data best to help us understand it better.
 There are multiple projects that involve rule mining:
 - **Rule Mining on Hypergraphs to Forecast Recipe Popularity**: The goal of this project is to use a temporal knowledge graph and some auxilary data to run temporal rule mining algorithms to predict future purchases at restaurants. <a href="LS_tempfor">Here</a> are more details.
 - **Community Detection from a Species Interaction Network**: The goal of this project is to extract interesting communities in species interaction networks and or detect interesting logic rules that relate to these communities.
 More details are given <a href="LS_comdet">here</a>

 #### Robotics and Knowledge Representation